victorknox/wordbeach/README.md

 ## How to Use

-If you would like to work with python, check [this](https://github.com/victorknox/wordbeach/tree/main/wordbeachpy).
+If you prefer working with python files, check [this](https://github.com/victorknox/wordbeach/tree/main/wordbeachpy).

 If you prefer to use jupyter notebook,